-Championing the ensemble music of 20th century modernism, The Façade Ensemble was founded by its conductor and artistic director - Benedict Collins Rice and drew its members originally from the finest singers and instrumentalists at Cambridge University.
-Already then with pedigrees including national Youth orchestra principal seats and BBC Young Musician Finalists, the ensemble has since developed as a dynamic collective of young professionals many of whom have been identified as 'rising stars' by institutions like the BBC and The Orchestra of the Age of Enlightenment.
+Championing the ensemble music of 20th century modernism, The Facade Ensemble was founded by its conductor and artistic director - Benedict Collins Rice and drew its members originally from the finest singers and instrumentalists at Cambridge University.
+Already then with pedigrees including National Youth Orchestra principal seats and BBC Young Musician Finalists, the ensemble has continued developing as a dynamic collective of young professionals and contains prostigous prize-winners, Radio 3 New Generation Artists and members of vocal groups The Sixteen, Voces 8, and Tenebrae.

 The ensemble has a core of 8 or so musicians but one of its strengths is a versatility which enables it to perform music outside the scope of most chamber ensembles.